Lovama/DataFrame-Correlation-Regression-Evaluation/README.md

 ## 📂 Key Components

-- `correlations_and_regression_widgets.ipynb`: Jupyter Notebook with the previous module + widget to adjust the degree of polynomial regression model + charts.
+- [correlations_and_regression_widgets.ipynb](correlations_and_regression_widgets.ipynb): Jupyter Notebook with the previous module + widget to adjust the degree of polynomial regression model + charts.
-- `requirements.txt`: Text file with libraries needed.
+- [requirements.txt](requirements.txt): Text file with libraries needed.

 ## 🛠️ How to Use